-Practicing Iyengar and Iyengar based yoga for 6 years helped Natasha to understand alignments of the postures and how to perform them safely.
+Practicing Iyengar and Iyengar-based yoga for 6 years helped Natasha to understand the alignments of the postures, and how to perform them safely.

 Having experienced the benefits of yoga, Natasha wanted to share it with people.
 As a result, in 2016 she completed 200 hours of Ashtanga Vinyasa & Rocket Yoga teacher training with the introduction of Yin yoga with The Yoga People in London.
 Inspired and empowered, Natasha has started teaching as soon as she finished her training.

 In 2019 Natasha deepened her knowledge of yoga by taking a 50 hour ‘Yin Yoga and Elements’ teacher training with the same yogas school in London.